-TYPE OF IN ITEREST DETAIL Reasonably likely that your benefits, obligations, opportunities or circumstances will be directly altered Direct Inter est Reasonably likely to receive a direct benefit or loss measurable in financial terms (s77B) Person has, or the person together with a member(s) of their family have a controlling interest in a company or other body that has a direct interest Close Association A member of your family has a direct interest or an indirect (s.78) interest A relative has a direct interest A member of your household has a direct interest Likely to receive a benefit or incur a loss, measurable in money, resulting from a change to another person's interests Indierect Financial Holding shares in a company or body that has a direct interest Interest (subject to threshold - \$10,000 value of shares if company (s.78A) shares issued exceeds \$10 million) When a person with a direct interest owes you money Manager or member of the governing body of an organisation with a direct interest Conflict of Duty Partner, consultant, contractor, agent or employee of person, Indirect (s78B) company or body with a direct interest Interest Trustee for a person with a direct interest Past dealings in relations to the matter as duty to another person or body Election donations valued at or above \$500 in previous 5 years Other Gifts valued at or above \$500 over a 5 year period Applicable Gift excluding reasonable hospitality received when attending (s.
-78C) official capacity and a gift received 12 months before becoming a Councillor Party to the Matter Intiated or became party to civil proceedings in relation to (s.78D) the matter Impact on Reasonably likely that your residential amenity will be Residential directly altered Amenity (s.
-78E) Conflicting with Personal interest is in conflict with Councillor's public duty Conflicting Personal (s.79B) Council / Special Committee to be exempted from voting.
+TYPE OF IN NTEREST DETAIL Reasonably likely that your benefits, obligations, opportunities or circumstances will be directly altered Direct Interest Reasonably likely to receive a direct benefit or loss measurable in financial terms (s77B) Person has, or the person together with a member(s) of their family have a controlling interest in a company or other body that has a direct interest Close Association A member of your family has a direct interest or an indirect (s.78) interest A relative has a direct interest A member of your household has a direct interest Likely to receive a benefit or incur a loss, measurable in money, resulting from a change to another person's interests Indierect Financial Holding shares in a company or body that has a direct interest Interest (subject to threshold - \$10,000 value of shares if company (s.78A) shares issued exceeds \$10 million) When a person with a direct interest owes you money Manager or member of the governing body of an organisation with a direct interest Conflict of Duty Partner, consultant, contractor, agent or employee of person, Indirect (s78B) company or body with a direct interest Interest interest Past dealings in relations to the matter as duty to another person or body - Election donations valued at or above \$500 in previous 5 years Other Gifts valued at or above \$500 over a 5 year period Applicable Gift excluding reasonable hospitality received when attending in an (s.
+78C) official capacity and a gift received 12 months before becoming a Councillor Party to the Matter (s.78D) Intiated or became party to civil proceedings in relation to the matter Reasonably likely that your residential amenity will be Impact on Residential directly altered Amenity (s.
+78E) Personal interest is in conflict with Councillor's public duty Conflicting Public Duty in relation to the matter.
+Application needs to be made to the Personal (s.79B) Council / Special Committee to be exempted from voting.
 Interest Council / Special Committee cannot reasonable withold its consent